-Shep is a former United States Marine Corps Scout/Sniper.
-In addition to being a Scout/Sniper, he also served tours as a Small Arms Instructor, Marine Security Guard and Range NCOIC of the Stone Bay Pistol Range, the main and largest pistol range of Camp Lejeune, NC.
+Shep is a United States Marine infantryman.
+He also served tours as a Small Arms Instructor, Marine Security Guard and Range NCOIC of the Stone Bay Pistol Range, the main and largest pistol range of Camp Lejeune, NC.
 Shep was a Jungle Patrol Leader for the Marine Barracks, Subic Bay, Republic of the Philippines and shot competitively for the 2nd Bn 8th Marines Rifle/Pistol Team.

 Shep trained with American military units such as

 He trained with numerous foreign military units including:

 - 2e Etranger 1e Compagnie of the French Foreign Legion